priyanshusingh92/priyanshusingh92.github.io/README.md

 ### **SENIOR FRONT END DEVELOPER**
 ### NAGARRO

--Designing and developing robust and scalable front end applications -Translated designs and wireframes into high quality code -Optimizing components for maximum performance across a vast array of web-capable devices and browsers -Building reusable components and front-end libraries for future use -Developing and enhancing user-facing features using Angular in accordance with design and consistent with business objectives
+- Designing and developing robust and scalable front end applications
+- Translated designs and wireframes into high quality code
+- Optimizing components for maximum performance across a vast array of web-capable devices and browsers
+- Building reusable components and front-end libraries for future use
+- Developing and enhancing user-facing features using Angular in accordance with design and consistent with business objectives
--Implement clean, modern, smooth animations and transitions that provide an excellent user experience.
+- Implement clean, modern, smooth animations and transitions that provide an excellent user experience.
--Integrate third-party API's.
+- Integrate third-party API's.
--Write unit and integration tests.
+- Write unit and integration tests.

 ### **FRONT END DEVELOPER**
 ### HCL Technologies